The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Soundness Proof Sketch

 \subsection{Combining Auto-Active Verification and Static Analyses}

-In this subsection, we sketch soundness of our combination of auto-active program verification and fully automatic static analyses by constructing a proof in concurrent separation logic~\cite{DBLP:conf/lics/Reynolds02, DBLP:journals/entcs/Vafeiadis11} for the entire codebase.
-More specifically, we give an invariant that is maintained by each statement in our programming language~(\secref{program-invariant}) and present proof rules that use besides certain side conditions only this invariant in their premises and conclusions (\secref{proof-rules}).
-Therefore, we can compose these proof rules to prove $\shoare{\phi}{\prog}{\true}$ for an I/O specification~$\phi$ and an entire codebase~$\prog{}$.
-We use \approach's static analyses to discharge the resulting side conditions (\secref{soundness-static-analyses}).
+\setboolean{mainbody}{false} In this subsection, we sketch soundness of our combination of auto-active program verification and fully automatic static analyses by constructing a proof in concurrent \gls{separation-logic}~\cite{DBLP:conf/lics/Reynolds02, DBLP:journals/entcs/Vafeiadis11} for the entire codebase.
+More specifically, we give an invariant that is maintained by each statement in our programming language~(\appref{diodon-program-invariant}) and present proof rules that use, besides certain side conditions, only this invariant in their premises and conclusions~(\appref{diodon-proof-rules}).
+We use \approach's static analyses to discharge these side conditions~(\appref{diodon-soundness-static-analyses}).
+Therefore, we can compose the proof rules to prove $\shoare{\phi}{\prog}{\true}$ for an I/O specification~$\phi$ and an entire codebase~$\prog{}$~(\appref{diodon-soundness-composition-proof-construction}).

-To focus on the main proof insights, we deliberately keep the considered programming language simple (\cf \defref{language}) and consider the case where an execution of the codebase~$\prog{}$ corresponds to at most one~execution of a protocol role, which is represented by the I/O specification~$\phi$.
-We discuss extensions lifting these restrictions in \secref{soundness-extensions}.
+To focus on the main proof insights, we deliberately keep the considered programming language simple (\cf \defref{diodon-language}) and consider the case where an execution of the codebase~$\prog{}$ corresponds to at most one~execution of a protocol role, which is represented by the I/O specification~$\phi$.
+We discuss limitations in \appref{diodon-soundness-composition-limitations} and extensions lifting these restrictions in \appref{diodon-soundness-composition-extensions}.